Thomas Skinner (businessman): Legal issues

+Media and social media

 In 2019 he became a candidate on the fifteenth series of The Apprentice.
 He applied for the series after being persuaded by his girlfriend.
 Skinner was fired by Lord Sugar in week nine.

 In 2020 he appeared on the fifteenth series of Celebrity MasterChef.

-In August 2025, Skinner was announced as a contestant on the twenty-third series of Strictly Come Dancing.
-He was partnered with Amy Dowden.
-They were the first couple to be eliminated from the competition in the second week, placing last.

-Other

 HarperCollins acquired the rights to publish Skinner's autobiography, Graft: How to Smash Life, from his management agency Press Box PR in June 2023 and the book was published in October.

 From 22 to 28 May 2023 he became the voice of Elizabeth line platform announcements between Heathrow and Shenfield, to mark the start of direct services between the stations.